eduardacalderan/login-and-register-nextauth-prisma/README.md

 **RF**

-- Must be possible to create a new account.
+- Must be possible to register a new account.

 **RN**

-- Must not be possible to create an account with an already existing email in the application;
+- Must not be possible to register an account with an already existing email in the application;
-- Must not be possible authenticate an user if your email is nonexistent;
+- Must not be possible to register an user if your email is nonexistent;
 - All users must be registered with first name, last name, email and password.

 # User Authentication